heidi-anderson/character-count/README.md

 # character-count
 This is the third assignment for CSC 115.
 It counts the number of occurences a specific character shows up in a string.
+This program was written at the beginning of my journey into computer science in the Spring of 2022.
+To see commit history, follow this link: https://gitlab.cse.sdsmt.edu/101061875/csc115s22homework/-/commits/main?ref_type=heads